Skip to main content

 Flipkart Fee Calculator

-Find your Flipkart settlement, net profit, and full fee breakdown — by category, seller tier, and COD share.
+Your Flipkart settlement, profit, and every fee — by category, tier, and COD.

 Updated Reviewed by Sajid Hussain· Editor